amodrojs/esm-es5/README.md

 Does not support all of ES2015 syntax, like classes or fat arrows, just does some light translation work related to `import` and `export`.

-Used in some [amodro-lifecycle]() projects to prove out the lifecycle and module system interoperability.
+Used in some [amodro-lifecycle](https://github.com/amodrojs/amodro-lifecycle) projects to validate lifecycle and module system interoperability.

 ## Usage